 - 1.1.
-For the reasons set out in this notice, the FSA has decided to take the following action against Martin Edward Rigney: - (1) impose a financial penalty of £117,330 on him, pursuant to section 66 of the Financial Services and Markets Act 2000 ("FSMA"), for failing to comply with Statements of Principle 1, 2 and 7 of the Statements of Principle for Approved Persons (the "Statements of Principle"); - (2) withdraw the approval granted to him, pursuant to section 63 of FSMA, to perform controlled functions; and

-(3) make an order, pursuant to section 56 of FSMA, prohibiting him from performing any function in relation to any regulated activity carried on by any authorised person, exempt person or exempt professional firm (the "Prohibition Order").
+For the reasons set out in this Final Notice, the FSA has decided to take the following action against Martin Edward Rigney: - impose a financial penalty of £117,330 on him, pursuant to section 66 of the Act, for failing to comply with Statements of Principle 1, 2 and 7; - (2) withdraw the approval granted to him, pursuant to section 63 of the Act, to perform controlled functions; and - (3) make an order, pursuant to section 56 of the Act, prohibiting him from performing any function in relation to any regulated activity carried on by any authorised person, exempt person or exempt professional firm.

-2. REASONS FOR THE ACTION
+2. SUMMARY OF REASONS